What is B2B display advertising?

 Don't rely solely on native platform audiences, which vary in quality across social channels.
 Add in dynamic data that stays current with your audience's most recent behaviors.

 With ZoomInfo Marketing, you can quickly configure your audience and push it into LinkedIn, Facebook, and other display networks.
-Smartsheet achieved a 3X increase in average audience match rate using ZoomInfo Marketing for advertising campaigns.
+Smartsheet saw an 84% MQL increase using ZoomInfo Marketing for advertising campaigns.
 High match rates mean less wasted spend on unidentified impressions.

 Intent-based targeting uses buyer intent signals to reach accounts actively researching solutions in your category.
 These signals come from third-party content consumption data, showing which companies are reading about topics related to your product.